 The aim of the course is to equip you with a basic theoretical and practical understanding of Nanopore Sequencing.
 You will gain hands-on experience with library preparation and the operations needed to successfully begin your own sequencing experiments.
-Following sequencing, we will process (basecall, demultiplex and remove adaptors), evaluate and filter data.
-As a case-example and using a state-of-the-art cloud-computing approach, we will attempt to assemble a bacterial metagenome and apply it for further data analysis.
+Following sequencing, we will process data and learn how to assemble genomes and metagenomes.
+As a relevant case-example, Mads Albertsen will present his efforts towards tracking SARS-CoV-2 mutants in Denmark using Nanopore whole-genome sequencing.
+As an added bonus you will have hands on processing and analyzing SARS-CoV-2 data.
 Equally important, this course offers a chance to network with other DNA/RNA sequencing enthusiasts, troubleshoot and discuss your specific project requirements.

 Venue: Aarhus, Denmark